-Hello, I’m Rev. Maurice “Gator” Blanchard and I’m an ordained Baptist minister who is also gay.
-I’m proud of who I am and value and affirm all people for who there are created to be by G-d.
+Hello, I’m Rev. Gator Lone Wolf and I’m an ordained Baptist minister who is also gay/two spirit.
+I’m proud of who I am and value and affirm all people for who there are created to be by The Creator.
 I am from Greenwood, South Carolina originally and now live in Louisville, Kentucky.
 I’ve been an advocate of civil rights and marriage equality for a quite some time.

-Since that time, we’ve endured the oppressive effects of discrimination that so many other same-sex couples have.
-We’re unable to file taxes jointly and can’t enjoy the tax benefits that come with legal marriage.
+Since that time, we endured the oppressive effects of discrimination that so many other same-sex couples have.
+We were unable to file taxes jointly and can’t enjoy the tax benefits that come with legal marriage.
 When buying our home, we had to look specifically for a realtor that would protect our interests as a same-sex couple since we experienced discrimination at several agencies.
 These are only a few of the issues we’ve faced because there are almost 1,400 rights and benefits that come with legal marriage that we and other same-sex couples are denied.
-Dominique and I will have to have an attorney draw up legal documents to create the same protections we should be given through marriage.
-This adds further to the financial burden we and others must endure as same-sex couples in states that deny us the right to marry.

 A jury later found us guilty of the charge of trespassing but something incredible happened.
 Here we were, two gay men, me even a Baptist minister, being tried before a jury in the southern state of Kentucky for trespassing on government property in response to being denied the right to a marriage license.
-The state prosecutor made a point never address me as Rev. Blanchard but rather called me Mr. Blanford ten different times to the jury.
-His disdain for us was palpable so it we weren’t surprised when jury found us guilty.
-Yet here’s where it got interesting.
-They could’ve fined us up to $250 each but instead the jury chose to fine us each a penny, the lowest amount possible!
-It was a moral victory in every sense and we believe G-d had stirred the souls of the jurors.
+The jury could’ve fined us up to $250 each but instead the jury chose to fine us each a penny, the lowest amount possible!
+It was a moral victory in every sense and we believe The Creator had stirred the souls of the jurors.
 They understood why we had to remain seated in that office after being denied a marriage license.

 Our attorneys immediately began working to place our cases before the Supreme Court and in January of this year, SCOTUS announced they would hear the Kentucky cases, along with others from the 6th District on April 28th.
-We were elated and in the midst of the celebrating, Dominique and I continued to praise G-d for leading us each step of the way.
-There’s no doubt in our mind that the case would have come this far without G-d working through us and others in this struggle.
-We know that freedom is on its way for all same-sex couples because no matter how impossible something may seem, with G-d it becomes possible!
+We were elated and in the midst of the celebrating, Dominique and I continued to praise The Creator for leading us each step of the way.
+There’s no doubt in our mind that the case would have come this far without The Great Spirit working through us and others in this struggle.
+We know that freedom is on its way for all same-sex couples because no matter how impossible something may seem, with The Creator it becomes possible!

-As I officiate marriages, I do so with a deep reverence for the covenant of love that serves as foundation of two individuals’ commitment to each other and to G-d.
-Although the civil aspect of marriage is very important, as a Christian minister I believe that a couple’s love for each other is born from G-d and that a marriage is properly blessed and consecrated through a spiritual ceremony.
+As I officiate marriages, I do so with a deep reverence for the covenant of love that serves as foundation of two individuals’ commitment to each other and to The Creator.
+Although the civil aspect of marriage is very important, as a minister I believe that a couple’s love for each other is born from The Creator and that a marriage is properly blessed and consecrated through a spiritual ceremony.
 That being said, I do perform both civil and religious marriages and/or ceremonies as requested by a couple.